-The Group operates in the biotechnology development sectors and will carry out complex scientific research.
+The Group operates in the biotechnology development sectors and carries out complex scientific research.
 If the research, preclinical testing or clinical trials of any of its product candidates fail, meaning that these candidates will not be licensed or marketed, this would result in a complete absence of revenue from these failed candidates.
 Additionally, any positive results from trials carried out on animals may not necessarily transfer to humans.
 For example, the mouse model study for Werner Syndrome cannot yet be seen to be fully reliable.

-Mitigation: The Company will minimise this risk by broadening its drug candidate portfolio.
-Furthermore, the Company establishing a culture of collaboration with other research organisations with complementary expertise.
-Translational projects such as pre-clinical development of SIRT6-AAV require the integration of many scientific disciplines and breaking down of the 'cultural' barriers that sometimes exist between the disciplines.
+Mitigation: The Group minimises this risk by continually seeking to broaden its drug candidate portfolio.
+Furthermore, the Group establishes a culture of collaboration with other research organisations with complementary expertise.
+Translational projects, such as pre-clinical development of SIRT6-AAV, require the integration of many scientific disciplines and breaking down of the 'cultural' barriers that sometimes exist between the disciplines.